nightstatic/sawtooth/README.md

 additive_sawtooth_to_file_and_speakers.py
 ```

-To explore the math and visual explorations of sawtooth waves use the Jupyter notebook.
+To explore the math and visual explorations of sawtooth waves use the Jupyter notebook, see:

 [blob/master/sawtooth_in_pictures.ipynb](blob/master/sawtooth_in_pictures.ipynb)